Identify autophagy-positive cells

 Train ML model¶

-cells, then train a Random Forest model to distinguish between autophagy-positive and autophagy-negative states.
+We load the featurized datasets for both WT and EI24KO cells, then train a Random Forest model to distinguish between autophagy-positive and autophagy-negative states.

 wt_cells_afs = (